-|Gum disease is an infection of the tissues that support your teeth.
-Because gum disease is usually painless, you may not know you have it.
-Also called periodontal disease, gum disease is caused by plaque, a bacterium that is constantly forming on our teeth.
+Periodontal disease, better known as gum disease, is an infection of the tissues that support your teeth.
+Because gum disease is usually painless, you may not even know that you have it.
+Gum disease is caused by plaque, a bacterium that is constantly forming on our teeth.

 Top 5 Symptoms of Gum Disease

-Anyone can have Periodontitis
+Anyone Can Have Periodontitis

 Aggressive periodontitis is a highly destructive form of periodontal disease that occurs in patients who are otherwise healthy.
 Common features include rapid loss of tissue and bone and may occur in some areas of the mouth, or in the entire mouth.

 Research between systemic diseases and periodontal diseases is ongoing.
 Some studies indicate that severe gum disease may be associated with several other health conditions including diabetes and stroke.